airbnb/DeepLinkDispatch/README.md

 ## Including DeepLinkDispatch

-It's straightfoward to add `DeepLinkDispatch`:
+It's straight-foward to add `DeepLinkDispatch`:

 Modify your `build.gradle` file to include the library by adding the line: